-Economically, Nord Stream 2 will make Eastern Europe hostage to bilateral relations between Moscow and Berlin, while Dutch and other Western consumers will be vulnerable to price hikes because of the loss of flexibility and gas-to-gas competition under the existing system.
-The vested interests of Gazprom's partners in Germany and the Netherlands, as well as those of pipeline operators, are protected at the expense of Russian taxpayers and ordinary western consumers.
+Economically, Nord Stream 2 will make CEE hostage to bilateral relations with Moscow, while German and Western consumers are vulnerable to from price hikes.
+A lot of more pipelines need to be constructed within Germany and towards its neighbors, because the flexibility of the Ukrainian transit supply during peak times and gas-to-gas competition will be lost.
+The narrow interests of Gazprom's partners in Germany, as well as those of pipeline operators, are protected at the expense of Russian taxpayers and ordinary western consumers.

 In Russia, Gazprom's corruption for the benefit of Putin's insiders will further flourish, while common people will remain deprived of basic healthcare, education, and even gas.
+People living next to Nord Stream 1 in Putin's home region of Leningrad continue to burn timber despite official promises of gas supply.

-Dutch citizens should be aware that with this project, their government acts contrary to EU energy principles and selfishly against the majority of EU states and EU parliament.
-The Netherlands is aiding an authoritarian and corrupt state and fails to be a team player in the EU.
+German citizens should be aware that with this project, their government acts contrary to EU energy principles and selfishly against the majority of EU states and EU parliament.
+Germany is aiding an authoritarian and corrupt state and fails to be a team player in the EU.